spinnaker-hackathon/gardening/README.md

 ## Attending Events during Gardening Days
 - Stay tuned for upates to the [schedule](https://spinnaker.io/community/gardening/schedule/) of events.
-- Main Zoom link for the event will be released to ticket holders prior to our live events.
+- Main Zoom link and password for the event will be released via email to ticket holders prior to our live events.
 [Register](https://go.armory.io/gardening) for access.
-- All other Zoom meeting links for the event will be available as channel topics in [event Slack channels](https://www.spinnaker.io/community/gardening/slack-map/)
+- All other Zoom/Jit.si meeting links for the event will be available as channel topics in [event Slack channels](https://www.spinnaker.io/community/gardening/slack-map/)
-- [What to hack](https://www.spinnaker.io/community/gardening/what-to-hack/) and [Hackathon logistics](https://www.spinnaker.io/community/gardening/hack-logistics/) guidance available on spinnaker.io

-## Training and Development Environments

-We'll offer two sessions of the New Spin Contribution Walkthrough Workshop at the July event.
-This will provide a managed sandbox environment in AWS EKS, thanks to our compute sponsor, Amazon.
-Each participant is assigned their own namespace in the cluster, with access to that namespace only.
-Participants will install Spinnaker there, and then use Telepresence to set up a local development environment for Spinnaker services that is connected to the remote K8S cluster.
-With that set up, participants will walk through making code changes to Spinnaker services Orca and Deck, using the creation of a new stage as an example.

-After the workshops, we will share a recording of the walkthrough with Gardening attendees so that everyone can use the training asynchronously.
-Attendees can also access the EKS cluster and use the development environment!
-Just @ mention @Fernando Freire in [#gardening-training](https://spinnakerteam.slack.com/archives/C011CAW95SP) to request a namespace, and we'll create one for you to develop in.

-We're also offering a Plugin Development Workshop.
-Participants will need to have Spinnaker running in Kubernetes to follow along.
-The New Spin Workshop environment fulfills this requirement with the sandbox environment, but another Spinnaker environment in K8S will work, too.

-Questions about training?
-Ask in [#gardening-training](https://spinnakerteam.slack.com/archives/C011CAW95SP)

 ## How to participate and earn prizes

 Contribute when you can!
 When you register, you'll be matched with a team.
 You will receive your team match via [Spinnaker Slack](join.spinnaker.io) by July 15.
 All contributions you make in a team project count as individual contributions, and demoing a project enters your team to win a challenge prize package, too!
+Read more in the [Hackathon logistics](https://www.spinnaker.io/community/gardening/hack-logistics/) page on spinnaker.io

 Here's the eligibility breakdown for our two buckets of prizes: